In this article, I have listed down some very common excuses that every software tester should immediately stop giving.

 Who is to blame for this?
 Maybe awareness in the industry to some extent.
 Company policies and senior management too may be.
 But more than anything else, it is the Tester himself/herself.

 Read it again, it is YOU.
 It is us.
-Because we become victim to the excuse.
+Because we become victims of the excuse.

 5 Excuses Every Software Tester Must Stop Giving